 However, his boss thinks that spreadsheets are still an effective method of tracking sales and keeping a good relationship with customers.

-William frequently searches CRM-related terms at Google, aiming to find out the ideal solution for their problem.
+William frequently searches CRM-related terms on Google, aiming to find the ideal solution for their problem.

 He even asks for more information when he finds a system that he likes, and also wants to complete his benchmark by email.